Meeshbhoombah/cs/scope-and-closures.md

   scopes
   + Follows "Princple of Least Privlege (aka Least Exposure, or Least Authority)"
-  + Enables collison avoidance (reuse variable identifiers)
+  + Enables collison avoidance (reuse variable identifiers in different scopes)

 #### Anonymous Functions
 - Function expressions can be anon, but not function declarations